Drug Calculation Review

 An example of the dimensional analysis method is using one or more conversion factors to obtain the desired amount.

-• A provider requests digoxin 0.75 mg IV daily be administered to a patient in the cardiac med-surg unit.
+- A provider requests that digoxin 0.75 mg IV be administered daily to a patient in the cardiac med-surg unit.
 Digoxin is available from the pharmacy at 0.25 mg/mL.
 How many mL will the nurse need to administer a 0.5 mg dose?

 Ask yourself...

-1. What are some of the most common drug calculations you perform in your nursing role?
+- What are some of the most common drug calculations you perform in nursing?

-2. What are some safety concerns you would have with performing drug calculations in a patient’s room?
+- What safety concerns would you have when performing drug calculations in a patient’s room?

 Core Concepts of Drug Calculations: Research on Learning Methodologies on Medication Dosage

 Researchers have examined learning methodologies regarding medication dosage and have determined that there are several ways for future and current nurses to learn about medication dosages.
-While common approaches to drug calculations include ratio proportion, dimensional analysis, and the desired over-have method, several nurses in practice also rely on technology for drug calculations as well, especially in critical care situations.
+While common approaches to drug calculations include ratio proportion, dimensional analysis, and the desired over-have method, several nurses in practice also rely on technology for drug calculations, especially in critical care situations.

-While technology can have many benefits, technology use is not a substitute for manual drug calculations and nursing judgment.
-Research has shown that nursing education programs need to focus on students’ mathematical skills, confidence in patient care, and understanding in pharmacology and provide several clinical and mathematical opportunities for students to practice their drug calculation skills (1,2,3,4).
+While technology can have many benefits, it is not a substitute for manual drug calculations and nursing judgment.
+Research has shown that nursing education programs need to focus on students’ mathematical skills, confidence in patient care, and understanding of pharmacology, and provide several clinical and mathematical opportunities for students to practice their drug calculation skills (1,2,3,4).

 Ask yourself...